Nels Potter: Boston Braves

 Signed as a free agent by the Boston Braves seven days later, he returned to the National League for the first time in 12 years and helped lead Boston to the 1948 NL pennant.
 Potter worked in 18 games, threw three complete games in seven starts, and added three saves out of the bullpen.
 Overall, he posted a 5–2 record and a 2.33 earned run average in 85 innings pitched.
 He then appeared in his second World Series.
 Against the AL champion Cleveland Indians, Potter worked in two games.
 His effective relief appearance in Game 2, a Boston loss, was followed by a starting assignment in Game 5.
 In the latter game, Potter surrendered five runs, all earned, in 31/3 innings pitched on five hits (including two home runs), and left the game with the Braves trailing, 5–4.
 However, future Baseball Hall of Famer Warren Spahn, who relieved Potter, shut the door on the Indians on only one hit, and allowed Boston to come back to win, 11–5.
 Cleveland won Game 6 and the Series, however, the following day.

 Potter spent 1949 as a member of the Braves' pitching staff, getting into 41 games, all but three in relief, but retired after his contract was sold to the Cincinnati Reds on September 26.
 He finished his regular-season MLB career with a 92–97 record, six shutouts, 22 saves, and a 3.99 ERA, allowing 1,721 hits and 582 bases on balls in 1,686 innings pitched.
 He struck out 747.
 In World Series play, he posted a record of 0–1 and an ERA of 3.60, allowing six earned runs, 16 hits and five bases on balls, with seven strikeouts, in 15 innings pitched over four different appearances.

 Family

-Potter died in his hometown of Mount Morris at the age of 79.
+Potter died in his hometown of Mount Morris at the age of 79 on September 30, 1990.
 He was survived by his wife, Hazel, two sons and a daughter: Nelson Jr., James, and Barbara.